rahulmydur29/python_library/README.md

 '__int__.py' file has to be is the important file should be there in the every Sub-Folder while creating the Library.

+About __init__ :
+1. Marks a Directory as a Package: It tells Python that the directory is a package containing Python modules.

+2. Enables Initialization: It allows you to execute code when the package is imported, enabling setup tasks and defining package-level elements.

+3. Controls the Package's Namespace: It determines what gets imported when the package is used

+4. The __init__.py file serves as the entry point for package initialization, managing the package's namespace, enabling package discovery, facilitating versioning, and providing a flexible mechanism for customizing package behavior.

+5. Subpackage Setup: Initialize subpackages or submodules within the package for use on import.

+6. Metadata & Versioning: Include version information or metadata within the file for easy access.

+7. Conditional Logic: Perform conditional imports or checks for compatibility and error handling specific to the package.